 CBD for Autism Spectrum Disorder

 However, CBD is clinically proven to treat some symptoms of epilepsy, which is common among those with an autism spectrum disorder.
-In fact, the FDA has approved a drug with CBD (Epidiolex) with CBD as an active ingredient to treat rare and severe forms of epilepsy.
+The FDA has approved a drug with CBD (Epidiolex) with CBD as an active ingredient to treat rare and severe forms of epilepsy.

 CBD for Fibromyalgia

-Chronic fibromyalgia can mean unending pain, headaches, and nausea, but CBD could offer relief for all of these symptoms.
-A review of research from the National Academies of Science, Engineering, and Medicine on the therapeutic effects of cannabis and cannabinoids found that there is substantial evidence CBD and other cannabinoids can offer relief for chronic pain, likely a clinically significant reduction in pain symptoms.
+Chronic fibromyalgia can mean constant pain, headaches, and nausea.
+However, CBD could offer relief for these symptoms.
+A review of research from the National Academies of Science, Engineering, and Medicine on the therapeutic effects of cannabis and cannabinoids found substantial evidence that CBD and other cannabinoids can offer relief for chronic pain.
 Some users of cannabinoids can even replace conventional pain medications such as opiates with cannabis.

 CBD for Anxiety

 New research from Kaiser Permanente suggests CBD oil can be helpful for anxiety.
 In the study, almost 80 percent of adults with anxiety who took CBD oil noted decreased anxiety scores within the first month.
-The research indicates it could hold benefit for anxiety disorders and suggests further clinical study into the effects of CBD for anxiety.
+The research indicates it could hold benefits for anxiety disorders and suggests further clinical study into the effects of CBD on anxiety.

 CBD for Sleep Disorders

 The same Kaiser Permanente study found that CBD can support better sleep, too.
-Although not as high a relief rate as anxiety, almost 67 percent of adults in the study said their sleep scores improved within the first month.
-As anxiety can sometimes preclude sleep, it’s possible getting relief from the anxiety can make it easier to get to sleep and benefit from better quality sleep.
+Although not as high a relief rate as anxiety, almost 67 percent of adults in the survey said their sleep scores improved within the first month.
+As stress can sometimes preclude sleep, getting relief from the anxiety can make it easier to get to sleep and benefit from better quality sleep.

 Should You Use CBD?

-While there isn’t much clinical research into the use of CBD for chronic conditions, what research does exist suggests it’s promising.
-As a low-risk drug, it’s not a bad idea to try CBD if you’re considering more serious interventions.
+In conclusion, While there isn’t much clinical research into the use of CBD for chronic conditions, what research does exist suggests it’s promising.
+As a low-risk drug, it’s not a bad idea to try CBD if you’re considering more severe interventions.
 Talk to your doctor about how CBD use can fit into your overall treatment plan for chronic conditions.